 “Non-grid energy”, for the purposes of tracking grid energy parameters in section (h)(5), means all energy into the battery during charge depleting operation and during driver-selectable charge increasing operation from any source other than grid power (i.e., while not connected to a source of power for charging).
 Examples of non-grid energy include energy recovered during braking and energy supplied to the battery during engine operation.
 If an engine running condition exists while connected to a source of grid power for charging, all energy going into the battery during the engine running event shall be considered non-grid energy.
 Non-grid energy may not include any energy into the battery during charge sustaining operation.

+"Non-methane hydrocarbon (NMHC)," for 2027 and subsequent model year engines, is defined in the definition of "hydrocarbon" in title 13, CCR section 1956.8.2.

 * * * *

-“Smart device” refers to an electronic powertrain component or system that uses a microprocessor or microcontroller and does not meet the criteria to be classified as a “diagnostic or emission critical electronic powertrain control unit.”
+“Smart device” refers to an electronic powertrain component or system that uses a microprocessor or microcontroller and does not meet the criteria to be classified as a “diagnostic or emission critical electronic control unit.”
 Devices that provide high level control of transmissions or battery packs are excluded from this definition.
 Any component or system externally connected to the smart device shall not be considered part of the smart device unless:

 (1) It is a subcomponent integral to the function of the smart device;